peering-manager/peering-manager/docs/configuration/optional-settings.md

 Default: `90`

-The number of days to retain job results.
+The number of days to retain jobs.
 Set this to `0` to retain changes in the database indefinitely.
 (Warning: This will greatly increase database size over time having also an impact on its performances)

 ---